-In the 2022 edition, revisions back to 2015 were made in the reporting of blast furnaces, coke ovens and iron and steel industry.
+In the 2022 edition, revisions back to 2015 were made in the reporting of blast furnaces, coke ovens and iron and steel industry, due to improved observations of an industrial complex.

 At the end of 2015 three low-efficiency plants running on bituminous coal input closed down.
 In the course of 2017 another two old installations ceased operating.
 These closures were part of the so-called Agreement on Energy for Sustainable Growth in the Netherlands agreed upon by the Social and Economic Council of the Netherlands (SER) and more than forty representative organisations and stakeholders.